 A.A.
-Nutrition, Foods and Culinary Arts
+Nutrition, Food and Culinary

-Certificates of Specialization
+Certificate of Specialization

-Baking Entrepreneurship Catering Entrepreneurship Restaurant Management
+Baking Entrepreneurship Catering Entrepreneurship Restaurant Management LOWELL SIWUNDHLA (530) 283-0202, EXT 238

-The Nutrition, Foods and Culinary Arts Program is primarily designed for students who intend to earn an AA degree and move directly into the workforce.
+The Nutrition, Foods, and Culinary Arts Program is primarily designed for students who intend to earn an AA degree and move directly into the workforce.
 The program prepares students for a wide range of jobs that exhibit a continued strong labor market.
 Becoming a trained food professional will help students better compete for year-round and more highly paid positions.
 FRC staff provides professional training for employment in commercial culinary service.
 Elective courses allow students to tailor learning experiences to their personal goals.
 Classes are hands-on with quality instructors who have owned and managed their own businesses.
 Internships are available at many local restaurants and resorts.

-ASSOCIATE OF ARTS IN NUTRITION, FOODS AND CULINARY ARTS
+ASSOCIATE (OF ARTS IN NUTRITION, FOOD AND CULINARY UNITS

-Major Core Requirements UNITS
+Major core Re equirements

-BUS 130 Small Business Manageme ent 3
+BUS 130 Small Business Management 3

 HES/NCA 170 Introduction to Nutrition 3

-NCA 001 Food Safety and sanitation n 1.5
+NCA 001 Food Safety And Sanitation 1.5

-NCA 002 Professional Chef I 2.5
+NCA 002 Professional Chef Cooking I 2.5

-NCA 003 Professional Chef II 2.5
+NCA 003 Professional Chef Cooking II 2.5

-NCA 004 Food and Beverage Cost C Control 2
+NCA 004 Food Service Cost Controls 2

-NCA 010 Restaurant Operations- Bi 3.5
+NCA 010 Restaurant Operations - Breakfast 3.5

-- OR - NCA 011 Restaurant Operations- Lunch 3.5

 NCA 021 Fundamentals of Baking 2.5

 NCA 023 Advanced Baking 3

-Elective Requirements (select 7-9 unit NCA 012 Catering for the Profession NCA 013 Restaurant Service Basics NCA 014 Stocks and Sauces NCA 015 Garde Manager NCA 016 Knife Skills NCA 022 The World of Breads NCA 024 Sourdough Breads NCA 025 The Art of the Wedding Candra NCA 026 Classical Pastry Dough NCA 031 Mexican Cooking NCA 032 Special Issues in Senior Fo nal 2.5 .5 2 1 .5 3 1.5 1.5 1
+Elective Requ irements

+Select 7-9 units fr

+NCA 012 Catering for the Professional 2.5

+NCA 014 Stocks And Sauces 2

+NCA 022 The World of Breads 3

+NCA 025 The Art of the Wedding Cake 1.5

+NCA 031 Mexican Cooking 1

+Total Major R equirements 30.5 - 32.5